ukoloff/win-ca/README.md

 so they are automatically used for all requests with Node.js' `https` module.

-But sometimes one need to
+But sometimes one needs to
 get these certificates to
 do something else.
-In that case,
+For that case,
 full featured API was devised.
 It is the only function
 with numerous parameters